Mauricio Saucedo: Club career

 He was signed by Brazilian club Bragantino on January 5, 2012.
 Following an unsuccessful stint Saucedo found himself signing for The Strongest in May of that year.
 After a season with the atigrados, Saucedo moved to Universitario de Sucre for the second time in his career and helped the club obtain the 2014 Clausura.
-On June 18, 2015 Saucedo returned to Oriente Petrolero with the illusion of winning another championship for the refineros.
+On June 18, 2015, Saucedo returned to Oriente Petrolero with the illusion of winning another championship for the refineros.

+Retirement and later career

+In January 2020, Saucedo signed for Real Santa Cruz.
+However, an injury forced him to retire from football.

+In May 2021, Saucedo switched from football to politics when he was appointed Minister of Sports of the municipality of Santa Cruz de la Sierra.